Improving our health and social care services, and how we look after ourselves and one another, is at the heart of our devolution plans.

 • Supporting people with learning disabilities into work

 • Developing health and care staff across Greater Manchester so they are skilled to meet the needs of people with learning disabilities

 • Helping children and young people with learning disabilities and their families

-• Supporting victims of crime with learning disabilities and helping offenders with learning disabilities make different choices
+• Supporting victims of crime who have learning disabilities and helping offenders with learning disabilities make different choices

 Children and young people

-To do this we’re improving services for under 5s and supporting young people to be ‘life ready’ when they leave school for work or further education.
-We’re improving access to children and adolescent mental health services and making sure children with long-term conditions such as asthma, diabetes or epilepsy get the best possible care.
+To do this, we’re improving services for under-fives and supporting young people to be ‘life ready’ when they leave school for work or further education.
+We’re also improving access to children and adolescent mental health services and making sure children with long-term conditions such as asthma, diabetes or epilepsy get the best possible care.